CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 A relationship exists between the default traffic pools and the advanced buffer configuration settings.

 {{%notice note%}}
-Use caution when configure advanced buffer settings.
+Use caution when configuring advanced buffer settings.
 NVUE presents a warning if you attempt to apply incompatible traffic pool and advanced buffer configurations.
 NVUE performs the following validation checks before applying advanced buffer configurations:

-- All switch priorities (0-7) must be mapped to a priority group.
+- You must map all switch priorities (0-7) to a priority group.
 You can map more than one switch priority to the same priority group.
 - The sum of `memory-percent` values across all ingress pools must be less than or equal to 100 percent.
 - The sum of `memory-percent` values across all egress pools must be less than or equal to 100 percent.
 {{%/notice%}}